 Museum Hours for Exhibit: Tuesday – Friday 12pm to 4pm, Saturday 10am to 4pm

-The Forest Service is partnering with the Vallejo Naval and Historical Museum to present an art exhibition entitled RiverBorne, featuring the work of California artist Ian Ruhter.
-His large-scale one-of-a-kind images are captured in his camera truck, which he built nine years ago with his life savings after giving up a successful commercial photography business in Los Angeles and moving back to his hometown, South Lake Tahoe.
+The US Forest Service is partnering with the Vallejo Naval and Historical Museum to present an art exhibition, RiverBorne, featuring the work of California artist Ian Ruhter.
+His large-scale one-of-a-kind images are captured with his camera truck, which he built nine years ago with his life savings after giving up a successful commercial photography business in Los Angeles and moving back to his hometown, South Lake Tahoe.

 For his RiverBorne project, Ruhter and his assistant Will Eichelberger spent a week in July capturing images on Mare Island, the home of the former Naval Shipyards on the Napa River in Vallejo.
 They explored the island in the camera truck, stopping for long hours to expose images directly on to 40″ x 60″ sheets of light-sensitive paper.
 After hand processing at Ruhter’s studio in South Lake Tahoe, these, along with images of Lake Tahoe, will become the collection of negative-state, unique, (one-of-a-kind) silver gelatin photographs, which will be seen for the first time in RiverBorne at the Vallejo Naval and Historical Museum this September.
 A selection of Ruhter’s existing large photographs on glass and metal plates (ambrotypes and tintypes) will be shown as well.

 The exhibition will also include historic photographs of Mare Island and the surrounding waterways from the Museum’s collection, selected by exhibition curator Kathryn Weller Renfrow.
 In addition, photograms created by students of Ruhter’s recent workshops at the Vallejo Summer Art Camp will be on display.